bling/evil-jumper/README.md

 usage
 =====

-After installation, a minor mode `evil-jumper-mode` will be made available.
-To enable it globally, add `(global-evil-jumper-mode)` to your configuration.
+After installation, a global minor mode `evil-jumper-mode` will be made available.

 license
 =======